XiaoChen1992/CPSCI-307/README.md

 2. Amazon SageMaker
 3. Kaggle GPU

 All these products provide different plans to choose from based on how complex a model you want to work with.
-In this class, we will use Google Colab for demonstration.
-Feel free to choose other online products if you think they fit you better, but you need to figure out the settings and enviroments by yourself.
+In this class, we will use **Google Colab** for demonstration.
+Feel free to choose other online products if you think they fit you better, but you need to figure out the settings and environments by yourself.

-You will need a GPU until Assignment 2.
+You will need a GPU starting at Assignment 2.

 ### Fee

 Colab provides free GPU resources (with very limited GPU hours), but you also can pay for more resources.
 You can sign up for a paid account at [Google Colab](https://colab.research.google.com/signup).

-If you have any financial difficulties in purchasing GPU services, **TALK TO ME OR THE DEPARTMENT**.
+If you have any financial difficulties in purchasing GPU services, **TALK TO THE DEPARTMENT or ME**.
 We are ready to help!

-### Labtops and Electronics
+### Laptops and Electronics

 You should bring a laptop to lectures, we will live code every class.
-If you are unable to do this, let us know.
+If you are unable to do this, let me know.
 You should not use a phone or any similar device during lectures.
 If you take notes on a tablet, then you should not be typing on it during class, but only writing (e.g. with a stylus) unless you require accommodation for a disability.
-Tablets should be kept flat on the desk and should not be propped up unless you require accomodation for a disability.
+Tablets should be kept flat on the desk and should not be propped up unless you require accommodation for a disability.
 If you would like to discuss this restriction, you are always welcome to come talk to me about it.

-At most lectures, we will have mini labs (live coding). **You can only use your laptop for coding at mini lab time.
+During most lectures, we will have mini labs (live coding). **You can only use your laptop  for coding at mini lab time.
 You can't use the computer for anything unrelated to the course content.
-For example, I found twice that if you use the computer for something unrelated (facebook, youtube, game,...) to the course, you will lose 10% of your final grade.**
+For example, I found twice that if you use the computer for something unrelated (facebook, youtube, game,...) to the course, you will lose 5% of your final grade.**

-If you final score is 90, because of using labtop for unrelated to the course content twice.
-Your score will drop to $90 \times 0.9 =81$.
+If your final score is 90, because of using laptop for unrelated to the course content twice.
+Your score will drop to $90 \times 0.95 =85.5$.

 ## Academic Integrity & Collaboration

 You should work on all assignments by yourself.
 You can discuss your assignments with me, your classmates, your friends, or other professors, but you are **NOT** allowed to use others' code or any code from the internet.

 You can work on the final project on your own or team up with up to 3 students.
 If you choose to work in a team, your team needs to report each member's contribution in the final report.
+I encourage all team members to join the entire project pipeline as much as possible, instead of each team member only being in charge of one part of the project.
 Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/contrbution.md).
-You should include this file in your own project.
+You should include this file in your own project, otherwise, each team member will lose 5% of project score.
+For example,

 ### AI Policy

-### Assigment
+### Assignments

 You are **NOT** allowed to use any kind of generative AI tools (online or offline) for your assignments.
-Any code from generative AI tools (online or offline) or the internet will be considered cheating.
+Any code from generative AI tools (online or offline) will be considered cheating.

 ### Final Project

-You are **ENCOURAGED** to use AI tools for your final project, but you **NEED** to provide your prompt history to me.
-Here is an [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/prompt_history_example.pdf).
+You are **ENCOURAGED** to use AI tools for your final project, but you **NEED** to provide your prompt history to me, **otherwise you will lose 5%** of your final project score.
+Here is a prompt history [example](https://github.com/XiaoChen1992/CPSCI-307/blob/main/project_example/prompt_history_example.pdf).

-<span style="color: red;">**!!!YOU ARE ONLY ALLOWED TO USE AI TOOLS IN THIS CLASS!!!
-For other class, follow the academic integrity policy of that class or ask your professor.**</span>
+<span style="color: red;">**THIS POLICY ONLY  APPLIES TO THIS CLASS!!!
+For other classes, follow the academic integrity policy of that class or ask your professor.**</span>

 ## Grading